aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/basics/adding-nodes/index.md

 sidebar_position: 10
 ---

 While working with your cluster, you may need to update your managed node group configuration to add additional nodes to support the needs of your workloads.
-There are many ways to scale a node group, in our case we will be using `eksctl scale nodegroup` command.
+There are many ways to scale a node group, in our case we will be using the `aws eks update-nodegroup-config` command.

 First let's retrieve the current nodegroup scaling configuration and look at **minimum size**, **maximum size** and **desired capacity** of nodes using `eksctl` command below: